 2. Jump Squat

-Why it works: Adding a plyometric element to the squat—a quick jump—increases your heart rate, making this a cardio-strength combo move that will boost endurance and reaction time.
+Squat down and tap the kettlebell on the floor between feet: Adding a plyometric element to the squat—a quick jump—increases your heart rate, making this a cardio-strength combo move that will boost endurance and reaction time.

 How to do it: